Braxton Powell: Biography

 Powell graduated from Virginia Tech with a B.S. in Business Administration (Finance), and he has earned certificates for his participation in the Commonwealth’s Virginia Executive Institute and the National Institute for Public Finance sponsored or presented by the National Association of State Treasurers.
 Powell has also served the state at the former Virginia Department of Management Analysis and Systems Development and the Virginia Employment Commission.
 A speaker at the national level in the field of cash management, Powell has presented white papers at various conferences, and he is also published in the Journal of Cash Management.

 Powell’s contributions to the Commonwealth’s cash management initiatives also have been recognized by Governor Gerald L. Baliles.
 In addition to Governor Baliles’ recognition, the Virginia Automated Clearing House Association acknowledged Powell’s professional leadership in the development of the Vendor Express Project, which is still in use today.
 A Certified Cash Manager by the Association of Financial Professionals, Powell was also a member of Virginia’s Commonwealth Association of Financial Professionals formerly the Commonwealth Treasury Management Association.
 His previous leadership roles within the organization include Director and President.

-A native of Suffolk, Virginia, Powell is married to Judy Scott Powell, also of Suffolk and a retired elementary school teacher from Chesterfield County, Virginia.
+A native of Suffolk, Virginia, Powell was married to Judy Scott Powell, also of Suffolk and a retired elementary school teacher from Chesterfield County, Virginia.
 Married for forty years, they had two daughters, Christina Powell Jenkins of Chesterfield County and Kendall Powell Odorizzi of Lafayette, Colorado, and four grandchildren.
 Powell died in 2010.